prototypefund/reproducible-website/_docs/archives.md

 $ zip -r product.zip build
 {% endhighlight %}

-A patch has been written to make the latter operation easier with GNU Tar.
+A patch has been written to simplify the latter operation with GNU Tar.
 It is currently available in Debian since [tar](https://packages.qa.debian.org/tar) version 1.28-1.
-Hopefully it will be integrated upstream soon but you might want to use it with caution.
-It adds a new `--clamp-mtime` flag which will only set time when the file is more recent than what was given with `--mtime`:
+Hopefully it will be integrated upstream soon, but you might want to use it with caution.
+It adds a new `--clamp-mtime` flag which will only set the time when the file is more recent than the value specified with `--mtime`:

 {% highlight sh %}
 # Only in Debian unstable for now